I. Who Is Covered?

 Conflicts of interest are not necessarily damaging to an organization, unless they are unresolved.
 For example, a nonprofit may obtain the best business arrangement, such as with the purchase of computers, from a supportive Director or a Council member’s spouse.
 This is permissible as long as certain procedures are followed that disclose and resolve the conflict.

-Under the common law, it is the fiduciary Duty of Loyalty that prohibits nonprofit organizations from permitting unresolved conflicts of interest among decision-makers.
+NY statutory lawi and common law fiduciary Duty of Loyalty prohibits nonprofit organizations from permitting unresolved conflicts of interest among decision-makers.
 Society Leaders resolve conflicts in order to ensure that they are acting in the interests of the Society and not for any personal or third-party gain, promotion of commercial interests, or financial enrichment.
 Thus, to fulfill this Duty, Society Leaders with conflicts may be required to withdraw from certain discussions and decision-making.
 This policy identifies and facilitates the resolution of conflicts of interest by such means.

 IV.
 Obligations under the Policy.

-1. Society Leaders are expected to: (1) acknowledge their receipt and willingness to comply with the Society’s Conflict of Interest Policy; (2) fully disclose any actual or potential conflicts of interest; and (3) as directed by their unconflicted colleagues or supervisors remove themselves from: (a) discussion; and/or, (b) voting or decision-making on a matter where they are conflicted, and the conflict cannot be resolved in another way.
+1. Society Leaders are expected to: (1) acknowledge their receipt and willingness to comply with the Society’s Conflict of Interest Policy;ii (2) fully disclose any actual or potential conflicts of interestiii; and (3) as directed by their unconflicted colleagues or supervisors remove themselves from: (a) discussion; and/or, (b) voting or decision-making on a matter where they are conflicted, and the conflict cannot be resolved in another way; and, where a conflict has been determined, are prohibited from improperly influencing the deliberations or voting on the matter.iv

-2. As a general principle, information learned in Council, committee, staff, and editorial board meetings is confidential, and may not be used or disclosed without the Society’s consent unless it is otherwise publicly available or is made public by the Society.
+2. As a general principle, information learned in Council, committee, staff, and editorial board meetings is confidential, and may not be used or disclosed either during or after a Councilor’s service, without the Society’s consent unless it is otherwise publicly available or is made public by the Society.

 3. Society Leaders are expected to take responsibility for applying this policy to their circumstances, and for basing their decisions on behalf of the Society solely on merit.